-13 See 20 U.S.C. § 1098e(b)(1) (authorizing any borrower's loan has been submitted to a guaranty agency for default aversion or had been in default" with the only express limit on PLUS borrowers); id. § 1098e(b)(7) (describing cancellation conditions for IBR); § 1098e(c)(2)(B) ("The Secretary shall... carry out, with respect to borrowers of any loan made under part D (other than an excepted PLUS loan or excepted consolidation loan), procedures for income-based repayment plans"); id. § 1087e(d)(1)(D) (providing an income contingent repayment plan with the only listed exception "that the plan described in this subparagraph shall not be available to the borrower of a Federal Direct PLUS loan made
+13 See 20 U.S.C. § 1098e(b)(1) (authorizing any borrowers to limit aggregate monthly payments when experiencing a partial financial hardship "whether or not the borrower's loan has been submitted to a guaranty agency for default aversion or had been in default" with the only express limit on PLUS borrowers); id. § 1098e(b)(7) (describing cancellation conditions for IBR); § 1098e(c)(2)(B)("The Secretary shall... carry out, with respect to borrowers of any loan made under part D (other than an excepted PLUS loan or excepted consolidation loan), procedures for income-based repayment plans"); id. § 1087e(d)(1)(D) (providing an income contingent repayment plan with the only listed exception "that the plan described in this subparagraph shall not be available to the borrower of a Federal Direct PLUS loan made on behalf of a dependent student").